medk0v/dotcom/README.md

-This is the source code of my personal website [medk0v.com](https://medk0v.com/) .
+This is the source code of my personal website [medk0v.com](https://medk0v.com/) (which is not hosted anymore) .

 ## Structure